 Notably on this tour John scored a try against the Australian side.
 John was thirty five by the time of this tour, and by this time his playing days were coming to an end.
 He soon after this tour turned his attention to refereeing as the new game became established.
 He did accompany two further tours but this may have been as an official or as part of the coaching staff.

-John was the referee of the first test match played on New Zealand soil, at the Auckland Domain Cricket Ground when England toured in 1910.
+John was to referee of the first test match played on New Zealand soil, at the Auckland Domain Cricket Ground when the Great Britain Lions toured in 1910.
+He also controlled the Lions matches against Auckland, in which his brother Alexander played.

 In that same year, 1910, John attends his younger sisters, Ida’s wedding and is part of the wedding party.
 (Refer to Ida’s wedding photograph, his daughter Lennise was a flower girl).

 By 1911 John and Eliza have moved to Portage Road in Otahuhu, Auckland (according to the 1911 Electoral Roll) his occupation is listed as a “Yardsman”.
-The same year Jack was the founding chairman for Otahuhu Rovers Rugby League Club.
+In 1911 he helped set up the Otahuhu Rovers club, becoming their first chairman.

 The 1915 Otahuhu Football Club annual meeting, mentions three Stanaway brothers, John is part of the selection committee and his brother Alexander and Montrose are both and the club committee (Auckland Star 24 March 1915).